Updated 9 April 2021

 How much will the Pfizer vaccine cost?

-The Saudi authorities announced back in Movember that the vaccination jabs will be provided free of charge to everyone living in the country.
+The Saudi authorities announced back in November that the vaccination jabs will be provided free of charge to everyone living in the country.

 Latest updates on the Pfizer vaccine